 1955 - At Indonesia's first democratic election held on 29 September no party wins a majority of seats in the country's single house of parliament, although Sukarno's Indonesian Nationalist Union (PNI) wins more votes than any other party.
 The resulting political instability is heightened by the self-serving actions of military officers in some regional areas and by the growth of an Islamic separatist movement.

-1957 - In attempt to prevent the new republic from breaking apart, Sukarno proclaims martial law on 14 March and turns to the PKI and the armed forces (ABRI) to assist with his plan for the introduction of a 'Guided Democracy'.
+1957 - In attempt to prevent the new republic from breaking apart, Sukarno proclaims martial law on 14 March and turns to the Indonesian Communist Party (Partai Komunis Indonesia, PKI) and the armed forces (ABRI) to assist with his plan for the introduction of a 'Guided Democracy'.

 At the end of the year, PKI-controlled unions lead a movement to nationalise Dutch-owned companies.
 The Royal Packetship Company (which controls most of the archipelago's shipping) and Royal Dutch Shell are seized and 46,000 Dutch nationals are expelled from the country.
 Officers from ABRI are given a role in managing the nationalised firms.